How to Teach Initiative to High School Students

 As a result, employers love employees who show initiative.
 They’re great to have on staff, and they’re ideal for promotions to middle management or executive teams.

 But initiative is not an innate skill.
-That’s why it’s so critical for you to teach it to your students!
+That’s why it’s so critical for you to teach initiative to your students!

 So with that, let’s get to it!